Weather Underground: Legacy

 Widely known members of the Weather Underground include Kathy Boudin, Linda Sue Evans, Brian Flanagan, David Gilbert, Ted Gold, Naomi Jaffe, Jeff Jones, Joe Kelly, Diana Oughton, Eleanor Raskin, Terry Robbins, Mark Rudd, Matthew Steen, Susan Stern, Laura Whitehorn, Eric Mann, Cathy Wilkerson, and the married couple Bernardine Dohrn and Bill Ayers.

-The Weather Underground was referred to as a terrorist group by articles in The New York Times, United Press International, and Time Magazine.
-The group fell under the jurisdiction of the FBI-New York City Police Anti Terrorist Task Force, a forerunner of the FBI's Joint Terrorism Task Forces.
+The Weather Underground was referred to as a terrorist group by articles in The New York Times, United Press International, and Time.
+The group fell under the jurisdiction of the FBI-New York City Police Anti-Terrorist Task Force, a forerunner of the FBI's Joint Terrorism Task Forces.
 The FBI refers to the organization in a 2004 news story titled "Byte out of History" published on its website as having been a "domestic terrorist group" that is no longer an active concern.
 Some members have disputed the "terrorist" categorization and justified the group's actions as an appropriate response to what they described as the "terrorist activities" of the war in Vietnam, domestic racism, and the deaths of black leaders.

-Ayers objected to describing the WUO as terrorist in his 2001 book Fugitive Days.
+Ayers objected to the description of the WUO as a terrorist organization in his 2001 book Fugitive Days.
 "Terrorists terrorize," he argues, "they kill innocent civilians, while we organized and agitated.
 Terrorists destroy randomly, while our actions bore, we hoped, the precise stamp of a cut diamond.
 Terrorists intimidate, while we aimed only to educate."
-Dan Berger asserts in Outlaws in America that the group "purposefully and successfully avoided injuring anyone" as an argument that their actions were not terrorism.
+Dan Berger asserts in Outlaws of America that the group "purposefully and successfully avoided injuring anyone" as an argument that their actions were not terrorism.
 "Its war against property by definition means that the WUO was not a terrorist organization."